-- having legal services available in places where mental health clients can more easily access them—places like drop-in centres, psychiatric facilities, or out-patient services
+- Having legal services available in places where mental health clients can more easily access them (i.e. drop-in centres, psychiatric facilities or out-patient services)

 - The Mental Health Strategy for Legal Aid Ontario